jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 **12. Disclaimers**

-12.1 UNLESS SEPARATELY STATED IN A WRITTEN EXPRESS LIMITED WARRANTY, THE API AND SDK PROVIDED BY JUPITER IS PROVIDED “AS IS” AND ON AN “AS AVAILABLE” BASIS, WITHOUT WARRANTIES OF ANY KIND FROM JUPITER, EITHER EXPRESS OR IMPLIED.
+12.1 UNLESS SEPARATELY STATED IN A WRITTEN EXPRESS LIMITED WARRANTY, THE API AND SDK PROVIDED BY JUPITER IS PROVIDED "AS IS" AND ON AN "AS AVAILABLE" BASIS, WITHOUT WARRANTIES OF ANY KIND FROM JUPITER, EITHER EXPRESS OR IMPLIED.
 TO THE FULLEST EXTENT POSSIBLE PURSUANT TO APPLICABLE LAW, JUPITER DISCLAIMS ALL WARRANTIES EXPRESS, IMPLIED, OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY OR WORKMANSHIP LIKE EFFORT, FITNESS FOR A PARTICULAR PURPOSE, RELIABILITY OR AVAILABILITY, ACCURACY, LACK OF VIRUSES, QUIET ENJOYMENT, NON- INFRINGEMENT OF THIRD-PARTY RIGHTS OR OTHER VIOLATIONS OF RIGHTS.
 SOME JURISDICTIONS DO NOT ALLOW EXCLUSIONS OR LIMITATIONS OF IMPLIED WARRANTIES, SO THE ABOVE EXCLUSIONS OR LIMITATIONS MAY NOT APPLY TO YOU.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM JUPITER OR ITS AFFILIATES SHALL BE DEEMED TO ALTER THIS DISCLAIMER BY JUPITER OF WARRANTY REGARDING THE API OR SDK OR THE AGREEMENT, OR TO CREATE ANY WARRANTY OF ANY SORT FROM JUPITER.

 12.2 NEITHER JUPITER NOR THE API PROVIDES ANY DIGITAL ASSET EXCHANGE OR PORTFOLIO/FUND MANAGEMENT SERVICE.
 WHERE THE LICENSEE OR ANY END USER OF THE LICENSEE'S PRODUCT MAKES THE DECISION TO TRANSACT UTILISING THE API OR THE SERVICE, THEN SUCH DECISIONS AND TRANSACTIONS AND ANY CONSEQUENCES FLOWING THEREFROM ARE SUCH TRANSACTING PARTY'S SOLE RESPONSIBILITY.